Sokołów Podlaski: Late modern era

-After the Third Partition of Poland Sokołów fell under Austrian rule, and after the Polish-Austrian war, in 1809, became part of the Polish Duchy of Warsaw.
-In 1815 it became part of Congress Poland, later on forcibly annexed by Russia.
-In 1833 the town was purchased from Michał Kleofas Ogiński by local landowner Karol Kobyloński, who 10 years later sold it to Elżbieta Hirschman.
+After the Third Partition of Poland, Sokołów fell under Austrian rule, and after the Polish-Austrian war, in 1809, became part of the Polish Duchy of Warsaw.
+In 1815, it became part of Congress Poland, later on forcibly annexed by Russia.
+In 1833, the town was purchased from Michał Kleofas Ogiński by local landowner Karol Kobyloński, who 10 years later sold it to Elżbieta Hirschman.
 The new owner in 1845 established the sugar factory "Elżbietów" in Przeździatka (today on the western outskirts of Sokołów Podlaski) and in 1890, the factory employed 600 workers.
 The sugar factory played an important role for the development of the city and local agriculture.

-During the January Insurrection local priest Stanisław Brzóska became a famous leader of the Polish resistance against Russian rule.
+During the January Insurrection, local priest Stanisław Brzóska became a famous leader of the Polish resistance against Russian rule.
 He was arrested, sentenced by the tsarist authorities to death by hanging, and executed in the town centre on 23 May 1865.
-In 1925 a granite monument was erected as a memorial at the site of Brzóska's execution.
+In 1925, a granite monument was erected as a memorial at the site of Brzóska's execution.

-In 1867 Sokołów became the property of the state and the district office was established there.
+In 1867, Sokołów became the property of the state and the district office was established there.
+In 1878, Jan Walery Jędrzejewicz had an astronomical observatory in Sokołów.
 In 1887, after the construction of the railway line, the city became an important communication link.
-Between 1845–1890 the population of the town doubled, mostly thanks to immigrants, the majority of which were Jews, who, being artisans, craftsmen and merchants, made a great contribution to the further development of the town.
+Between 1845–1890, the population of the town doubled, mostly thanks to immigrants, the majority of which were Jews, who, being artisans, craftsmen and merchants, made a great contribution to the further development of the town.
 During this period new factories were opened in addition to the sugar factory.
 In 1915, during World War I, the Germans entered the city, ending the period of Russian rule, and the three-year period of German occupation began.
 Sokołów became part of Poland again in 1918, after the country declared independence.

 World War II

-During World War II Sokołów suffered heavy losses.
-As a result of the war 30% of residential and 70% of official buildings were destroyed and the population was drastically reduced.
+During World War II, Sokołów suffered heavy losses.
+As a result of the war, 30% of residential and 70% of official buildings were destroyed and the population was drastically reduced.
 With the beginning of German occupation, many Jews fled.
-For those who left in August 1941 German authorities created a ghetto, which existed until the end of September 1942.
+For those who left in August 1941, German authorities created a ghetto, which existed until the end of September 1942.
 A significant number of the Jewish population were killed in the ghetto and others transported to the Treblinka extermination camp.
 The liberation of the city took place on 8 August 1944.

 Post-war Poland

-Between 1951 and 1974 the electromechanical, chemical and furniture industries developed significantly.
+Between 1951 and 1974, the electromechanical, chemical and furniture industries developed significantly.
 In 1975 a meat processing company was established, which over time, as Sokołów, became one of the largest companies in the Polish meat industry.